scott-820/gifting-hat/README.md

 # The Gifting Hat
-#### A Python class that accepts a dictionary of name pairs as a required input parameter and creates a gifting list for the group derived from the name pairs, and which conforms to a set of established and configurable rules.
+#### GiftingHat() is a Python class that accepts a dictionary of name pairs as a required input parameter and creates a gifting list for the group derived from the name pairs, and which conforms to a set of established and configurable rules.

 Many thanks to my children who deliberately scratched my Python itch by asking me to write this program for our family use.
 They knew I couldn't resist...